Safe and secure video calling

 - Secure business

 Video calls have become a normal part of our lives - at home and at work.
 But how safe is your data and that of your customers?
-If you pay attention to a few things, you can make your video calls more secure.
+What should you pay attention as an entrepreneur when choosing a service?
+These tips will help you use video calling more securely.

 2. Check free video calling services

 Free online video calling providers are not necessarily unsafe.
 However, many free services make an income by selling your data.
 They may use data about your conversations to show you personalised advertisements.
-There are exceptions (in Dutch) such as Signal, the non-profit provider for messaging and video calling.
-It is free and has no advertisements.
+There are exceptions (in Dutch), such as the non-profit providers Signal and Jitsi.
+These are free and have no advertisements.

 If you can afford it, it is worth investing in a paid video calling service.
 The provider makes a profit without having to use your data.
-Nonetheless, a company such as Microsoft, which offers Microsoft Teams, is known to also collect data from users.
+But beware, this does not always mean that paid services do nothing with your data.
+A company such as Microsoft, which offers Microsoft Teams, is known to also collect data from users.
 Yet, the security and encryption of such paid services are usually well-organised.
 Some paid services (in Dutch) also offer a free version, in case you cannot afford the paid version.

 5. Make agreements with your conversation partner